C2SM/git-course/advanced/Exercise_8_web-workflow.md

 fork up to date.

-You will work on <https://github.com/C2SM/c2sm-git-example>, a small repository of Markdown pages about C2SM that exists purely so that people can practise on it.
+You will work on <https://github.com/C2SM/c2sm-git-example>, a small repository of Markdown pages about C2SM that exists purely so that people can practice on it.
 It is set up like the [C2SM User Landing Page](https://github.com/C2SM/c2sm.github.io): issue templates, a pull request template, and Actions that check every pull request.

 > [!IMPORTANT]
 > **Where you work:** in your browser, and in a clone of **your fork** placed anywhere *outside*
-> `advanced_git` — for example next to the *git-course* directory.
+> `advanced_git` - for example next to the *git-course* directory.
 Do **not** put it inside
 > another repository.

 > [!NOTE]